 One thing to note is that when defining methods like this, the declaration has changed from

 Now, the private scope is preserved and expected behaviour is achieved:

 > Dog.tricks # => NoMethodError: private method `tricks' called for Dog:Class

 Modules in ruby are collections of methods and constants.
-These collections can be used as encapsulation tools or, in this case, alternatives to defining class methods.
+These collections can be used as encapsulation tools or, in this case, alternatives to defining public and private class methods.